inbo/tutorials/content/tutorials/qgis_forms/index.md

 # QGIS Interface and References

-Introducing you to QGIS is beyond the scope of this tutorial, since there are excellent sources available online.
+Introducing QGIS from the beginning is beyond the scope of this tutorial, but there are excellent sources available online.

 -   The official documentation: <https://docs.qgis.org/3.40/en/docs/pyqgis_developer_cookbook/intro.html>
 -   General youtube series by "GISWorld": \< https://www.youtube.com/playlist?list=PLCxnvDblgXGQHKgnbRTFB6a6AeKqYy9-9\>